Open-ATS-Github/Newone/README.md

 ## features:
 #### programs
 - programs for access the vehicle over the internet
-  - program for controlling motors (PWM)
+  - program for controlling motors
   - program for videostreaming
 - open-source software, all programs written in python (not secure but easy to understand)
 - programs using udp for low latency
 - opencv for taking video and displaying them, good for future AI
-- all programs can as well be used for standard rc-cars, airplanes or boats <br /> with small changes and even for stationary surveillance cameras.
+- all programs can as well be used for standard rc-cars, airplanes or boats <br /> with PWM input and even for stationary surveillance cameras.

 #### 3d printing
 - open-source hardware, hole car 3D-printable